sudopluto/video-ideas/README.md

     - best laptops for swe / cs majors

 - on hold
-    - shotcut basics
     - ps classic hacks
-    - golang / coding interviews
-    - why don't i play (multiplayer) games anymore
-    - the tatami galaxy sequel hype
-        - mini book review
+    - what's in your wallet?
+        - what credit cards do i have
+        - what bank accounts do i have

 - linux
+    - why i use linux (& why you should too)
     - how to make youtube videos on linux
-        - obs, audacity, shotcut, ffmpeg
+        - obs, sound recorder, shotcut, ffmpeg, gimp
     - nonabaro linux distro
+    - why im not using kde & wayland (yet)
     - trying steam deck distro
     - cool programs in linux
         - sl & git